Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Approximation adaptation strategies

 \subsection{State-driven}

-Many mobile sensing domains deal with the recognition of states that do not vary rapidly over time: human physiological signals do not change erratically, people have conversations, not random utterances, movement is continuous in space, etc. Our state-driven adaptation strategy is based on the observation that rapid variations, especially in human behavior, are rare (e.g.~\cite{jabla2019balancing, reyes2016transition}).
+Many mobile sensing domains deal with the recognition of states that do not vary rapidly over time: human physiological signals do not change erratically, people have conversations, not random utterances, movement is continuous in space, etc. Our state-driven adaptation strategy is based on the observation that rapid variations, especially in human behavior, are rare (e.g.~\cite{jabla2019balancing}).
+We hypothesise that inputs that are less difficult to classify can be processed with more ``aggresive'' energy-saving approximation configurations, whereas more difficult-to-classify inputs require computationally more expensive, more accurate configurations, and that the ``difficulty'' of the input correlates with the class an instance belongs to.

-Starting from this assumptions we implement an adaptation algorithm that adjusts the approximation configuration based on the reliability of classification, which in turn is determined by looking at a subset of the most recent predictions made by the network.
+Starting from this assumptions we implement an adaptation algorithm that adjusts the approximation configuration based on the reliability of classification determined by looking at a subset of the most recent predictions made by the network.
 After each inference, a vote is cast on the measure of reliability $V$, which is increased by $1$ if all previous $N$ predictions are equal, and decreased by $1$ otherwise.
 The functionality of this approach is described in detail in Algorithm~\ref{alg:adapt-SM}.

 In this algorithm, $V_{L}$ refers to the number of required votes that need to be cast consecutively in order to change the approximation configuration -- this parameter avoids the situation where the configuration is changed at every inference point.
 The second parameter $N$ defines the capacity of the FIFO memory $M$.
 A larger memory would increase the robustness of the algorithm to classification errors (since it will consider a larger subset of previous predictions), but at the same time would hinder switching to more approximate configurations after a change in the observed/modeled phenomenon.